railsmn/railsmn-dev-box/README.md

 7. Run the ```vagrant up``` command.
 * 	More information about this process is available on the [Vagrant project's website](http://docs-v1.vagrantup.com/v1/docs/config/vm/share_folder.html)

+### Step 2 (all users) continued
-The aboove commands,
+The above commands,
-- download the base Linux image
+- Download the base Linux image
-- start the Vagrant Virtual Machine
+- Create and start the Vagrant Virtual Machine
-- take about 3 minutes
+- Can take anywhere from 3-45 minutes, depending on your machine and internet connection.

 ### Step 3 - SSH into Virtual Machine
 In the terminal application,